KLAPACH & KLAPACH, P.C.

-A completed questionnaire.
-If you are interested in creating or updating an estate plan for your family, please contact me to obtain an information packet and to schedule a meeting.
-The information packet will give me important information about your family’s circumstances and objectives, save time during our meeting, and get you thinking about the kind of plan you want.
-After reviewing your information packet, I will be in a better position to advise you about your estate planning options.
+If you are interested in creating or updating an estate plan for your family, please contact us to obtain an information packet and to schedule a meeting.
+The information packet will provide important information about your family’s circumstances and objectives, save time during our meeting, and get you thinking about the kind of plan you want.
+After reviewing your information packet, we will be in a better position to advise you about your estate planning options.

 What is probate?

-Probate is a court supervised proceeding.
-A probate judge decides whether you have left a valid Will, and the judge appoints an Executor (whom you can designate in your Will).
-The Executor makes a list of your assets, pays your debts, files any required tax returns, and manages your assets during this time.
+Probate is a court-supervised proceeding.
+A probate judge will decide whether you have left a valid Will, and the judge will then appoint an Executor, whom you can designate in your Will.
+The Executor will make a list of your assets, pay your debts, file any required tax returns, manage and invest your assets, and prepare an accounting of all income and disbursements during this time.
 When the Executor’s work is done, the judge will issue a court order transferring to your designated beneficiaries the legal title to your assets.
-If you die without a Will, also referred to as dying “intestate,” the probate judge will still appoint an executor but your assets will be distributed to your heirs according to California intestacy laws, which may or may not reflect your wishes.
+If you die without a Will, also referred to as dying “intestate,” the probate judge will still appoint a Personal Representative or Administrator to manage your estate but your assets will be distributed to your heirs according to California intestacy laws, which may or may not reflect your wishes.